-Final Steps to Complete Your Dubai Property Sale
+Dubai Land Department: Final Steps for Your 2025 Property Sale

 What Happens After an Offer Is Accepted

-After verbal agreement on a price, the deal is formalised by signing a Memorandum of Understanding (MOU), also known as RERA Form F. This is a legally binding sales contract between you and the buyer, outlining all terms and conditions of the sale, including property details, the agreed price, and key dates.
+After verbally agreeing on a price to sell property Dubai, the deal is formalised.
+This involves signing a Memorandum of Understanding (MOU), known as RERA Form F. This is a legally binding sales contract outlining all terms and conditions of the Dubai property sale, including property details, the agreed price, and key dates.
+The buyer is required to pay a security deposit, typically 10% of the purchase price, held by the agent until the transfer is complete.
+For a smooth 2025 transaction, read Form F carefully to ensure all details are accurate.

 How to Secure a No Objection Certificate (NOC)

-A No Objection Certificate (NOC) is a mandatory document issued by your property's developer, and you cannot transfer ownership without it.
-The NOC confirms that you have settled all outstanding service charges and have no other liabilities with the developer.
-To apply, you must meet with the developer, pay any outstanding dues, and submit the required documents, which typically include:
+A No Objection Certificate (NOC) is a mandatory document for your complete Dubai property sale, issued by your property's developer.
+You cannot transfer ownership with the Dubai Land Department without it.
+The NOC confirms you have settled all outstanding service charges and have no other liabilities with the developer.
+To apply, meet with the developer, pay outstanding dues, and submit required documents, which typically include:

 - Title Deed or Oqood